Quakers -- History

 Found in 592 Collections and/or Records:

-Scope and Content note This collection is composed of the single handwritten letterbook of Isaac Chapman.
-The book contains business correspondence, particularly related to the buying and selling of real estate, and information related to financial accounts and investments.
-All letters appear to be addressed to Wrightstown, Pa.
-Letter writers include: Henry R. Fell, James Buchanan, Edward Roberts, James Barten, E.W.
-Clark, Joseph Satterthwaite, Thomas Miller, Ellwood Lewis, Charles Meyers, Benjamin Scattergood, and...
+Overview Contains business correspondence, particularly related to the buying and selling of real estate, and information related to financial accounts and investments.
+Letter writers include Henry R. Fell, James Buchanan, Edward Roberts, James Barten, E.W.
+Clark, Joseph Satterthwaite, Thomas Miller, Ellwood Lewis, Charles Meyers, Benjamin Scattergood, and William Hill.